Ridgewood (WA)

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Ridgewood had a median taxpayer income of $55,267 and an average income of $69,397 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+The median taxpayer income in Ridgewood is $55,267, with an average of $69,397, according to AreaSearch's aggregation of the latest postcode level ATO data for the financial year 2023.
 This is slightly above the national average, contrasting with Greater Perth's median income of $60,748 and average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $60,584 (median) and $76,073 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes all rank modestly in Ridgewood, between the 31st and 38th percentiles.
-Income analysis reveals that 32.7% of the community (1,652 individuals) earn between $1,500 - 2,999, reflecting patterns seen in the broader area where 32.0% similarly occupy this range.
-Housing affordability pressures are severe, with only 78.9% of income remaining after housing costs, ranking at the 33rd percentile.
+Based on a 9.62% increase from the Wage Price Index since financial year 2023, current estimates project approximately $60,584 for the median and $76,073 for the average as of September 2025.
+Census data from 2021 ranks Ridgewood's household, family, and personal incomes modestly, between the 31st and 38th percentiles.
+Income analysis shows that 32.7% of Ridgewood residents earn between $1,500 - 2,999 (1,652 individuals), which is similar to the broader area's pattern where 32.0% fall within this range.
+Housing affordability pressures are severe in Ridgewood, with only 78.9% of income remaining after housing costs, ranking at the 33rd percentile.

 Frequently Asked Questions - Income